-It’s clear that it’s a new way of doing an MBA programme, a real pan-African programme.
-If I think about existing MBA programmes, they’ve all been taught in quite a traditional way.
-I like the innovation and creativity of the ALUSB MBA; it’s an MBA for the future.
+It’s clear that it’s a new way of doing an EMBA programme, a real pan-African programme.
+If I think about existing EMBA programmes, they’ve all been taught in quite a traditional way.
+I like the innovation and creativity of the ALUSB EMBA; it’s an EMBA for the future.
 I really think that Fred and the African Leadership University (ALU) are trying to break the mold.
-This MBA has the opportunity to match changing market dynamics in the future.
+This EMBA has the opportunity to match changing market dynamics in the future.

 What is your vision for the programme?